badjware/librechat-mistral/README.md

 # librechat-mistral

-A quick prototype to self-host [LibreChat](https://github.com/danny-avila/LibreChat) with [Mistral](https://mistral.ai/news/announcing-mistral-7b/), and a OpenAI-like api provided by [LiteLLM](https://github.com/BerriAI/litellm) on the side.
+A quick prototype to self-host [LibreChat](https://github.com/danny-avila/LibreChat) with [Mistral](https://mistral.ai/news/announcing-mistral-7b/), and an OpenAI-like api provided by [LiteLLM](https://github.com/BerriAI/litellm) on the side.

 ## Goals

+* Streamline deployment of a local LLM for experimentation purpose.
 * Deploy a ChatGPT Clone for daily use.
 * Deploy an OpenAI-like API for hacking on Generative AI using well-supported libraries.
 * Use docker to prepare for an eventual deployment on a container orchestration platform like Kubernetes.